 *The cutlets should be about 1/2-inch thick.
 If you are starting with full chicken breasts, cut them in half horizontally, or pound them to 1/2-inch thickness with a meat hammer between two layers of wax paper.

-1 Cut the chicken breast cutlets in half or into thirds or quarters to make smaller serving pieces (they'll cook more quickly too).
+1 Cut the chicken cutlets and rub them with curry powder: Cut the chicken breast cutlets in half or into thirds or quarters to make smaller serving pieces (they'll cook more quickly too).
 Sprinkle them on both sides lightly with salt (about 1/4 teaspoon).
 Sprinkle with 1 teaspoon of the curry powder, lightly rubbing the curry powder into the chicken on all sides.